 The role of the RACGP is not that of a lobby group.
 We advocate for the public interest, not personal profits.
 The basis of our advocacy will always be science.
 The logical, common sense argument needs to prevail.
 Not the cheque book.

 When we point out a problem, we will also offer a solution.
 This does not need to happen publicly.
 It’s possible to be an activist for a cause without being an exhibitionist.
 But it is our role to raise the level of health literacy amongst our patients, the public but also amongst political decision makers and the press.

 Health is essential to advance Australia fair.

-Dr Bastian Seidel is President of the Royal Australian College of General Practitioners
+Dr Bastian Seidel is Past President of the Royal Australian College of General Practitioners

 See all of this in action at PartridgeGP!